Physical Therapist Assistant

 What is a Physical Therapist Assistant (PTA)?

-PTA ProgramThe physical therapist assistant is a skilled technical health-care worker who carries out the patient’s treatment program under the supervision of a physical therapist.
+Apply to the PTA ProgramThe physical therapist assistant is a skilled technical health-care worker who carries out the patient’s treatment program under the supervision of a physical therapist.
 The physical therapist assistant is involved in patient care to the extent the supervising physical therapist allows.

 Common duties of a physical therapist assistant include: conducting physical therapy treatments, training patients and family members on proper performance of exercise and activities of daily living, assist the physical therapist in performing assessments/evaluations and more complex treatment procedures, and observing/reporting the patient’s response to treatment.

 Physical therapist assistants commonly work alongside other disciplines such as nursing, occupational therapy, speech language pathology, social work, physician services, recreational therapy, dietary, and psychology.
 The goal of this team of professionals is the patient’s restoration to his or her highest level of function.

 A physical therapist assistant is an individual who enjoys working with people by applying his or her interested in medical science to each individual.
 A physical therapist assistant is in high demand at this time and can be found in many settings including: hospitals, outpatient clinics, rehabilitation agencies, medical groups, and schools.

 Southern Adventist University’s PTA Program

 The physical therapist assistant program at Southern Adventist University is a 12 month sequence of classes that begin each January and commence in December of the same year.
 Students will initially spend a majority of time in the classroom followed by three major clinical rotations, one four weeks and two six weeks.